Chapter 1 : Her

 So resolute.
 So… adolescent.

 No response.
 He tapped the tip of his glass impatiently, waiting.
-Was this defiance or was she just not much of a talker?
-Not that he minded the latter, having no interest in listening to adolescent chatter about shoes and clothes and boys and whatnot.
+Was this a form of defiance or was she just not much of a talker?
+Not that he minded the latter, having no interest in listening to girlish chatter about shoes and clothes and boys and whatnot.
 The last thing he wanted with his new ward was a relationship not wrought in fear and mutual resentment.

 But respect, no, respect was different.
 She would learn to worship the ground he walked on.

 For a few brief moments they sat there as the kitchen rattled with bickering between Una and Gus.
 There was a clattering of pans followed by violent threats made in German.